 I gave out a lot of particulate and elastomeric respirators around Agbogbloshie to help minimize their exposure to particulates and certain gaseous pollutants from the open burning of waste cables.

 I tried my best to help whenever the ‘burner boys’ brought their personal problems to me.
-This included cash, food, medical costs, accommodation, etc. For what its worth, I’m happy to have helped.
+This included medical costs and accommodation.
+For what its worth, I’m happy to have helped.

 The open burning of copper wires bothers me due to the health risks it poses to Accra residents.